mozlima/redirectbypasser/README.md

 * Extract links recursively (every URL found are added to a pop-up overlay while hovering the link to let the user choose the best option in a fast way).

-* Decode obfuscated links as "reverse", base64 and hex. (tricks used by some sites to prevent direct access to the original web address).
+* Decode obfuscated links as "reverse", base64 and hex (tricks used by some sites to prevent direct access to the original web address).

 * Extract web addresses within tag's attributes (e.g. onclick, onmouseover...), text contents and JavaScript: protocol  (mostly used to open pop-ups or to show overlays).